saigerutherford/ADNI_fMRI_protocol/README.md

-# AD_biomarkers
+# Alzheimer's Disease Neuroimaging Initiative (ADNI) resting-state functional MRI protocol

-This repository contains detailed instructions and code for accessing, downloading, converting DCM to NIfTI, BIDs-ifying, running MRIQC + fMRIPrep, and QC-ing the ADNI resting-state fMRI data.
+This repository contains detailed instructions and code for accessing, downloading, converting DICOMs to NIfTI, BIDs-ifying, running MRIQC + fMRIPrep, and QC-ing the ADNI resting-state fMRI data.

+The output of this protocol is high-quality, pre-processed fMRI data in fs-LR 91k space, ready for downstream analyses.

-The repo is organized based on 8 steps.
-Each step has its own directory, with an additional README.md file that contains detailed instructions for that step.
+The repo is organized based on eight steps (described and linked below).
+Each step has its own directory, with an additional README.md file that contains detailed instructions for that step, including all scripts used.

+We attempted to make this process as automated and reproducible as possible.
+We document the errors we encountered at every step, provide insight on how we troubleshoot and fix the errors, and describe if any manual intervention is needed.
+At some steps, like quality checking, there are some decisions that may differ across research groups running this protocol.
+We attempted to justify and transparently expain all decisions made on inclusion/exclusion based on automated QC metrics (at several steps).
+We provide tables describing the sample size at every step, including how many subjects/sessions were dropped after a QC decision was made.
+The hope is that this will allow others to arrive at the same sample size.

+This protocl is for ADNI 2, GO & 3 resting-state fMRI (it also used the T1w and (if available) T2w images for subjects with fMRI).
+ADNI 1 does not have rs-fMRI and we did not (yet) process ADNI 4 as Clinica (the software we use for converting DCM to NII and BIDs-ifying the data) does not yet handle ADNI 4 data.

 <div>
 <img src="ADNI_protocol_overview.png" width="900"/>